US considers Covid-19 testing requirement for domestic air travel

 "There's an active conversation with the CDC right now," Buttigieg told Axios.
 "What I can tell you is, it's going to be guided by data, by science, by medicine, and by the input of the people who are actually going to have to carry this out."

+Buttigieg underlined that the "CDC is looking at all its options," in an interview with CNN's Erin Burnett on Monday.

+"What we know is that it's the appropriate measure for international travel, people traveling into the US given some of those considerations.
+You know I'd say the domestic picture is very different, but you know the CDC is always evaluating what can best be done to keep Americans safe," Buttigieg said.

-On Monday, Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention (CDC), said that screening US travelers for Covid-19 could be helpful.
+Dr. Rochelle Walensky, director of the US Centers for Disease Control and Prevention (CDC), said on Monday that screening US travelers for Covid-19 could be helpful.
 But she did not expand upon whether there are plans to test domestic travelers.

 "To the extent that we have available tests to be able to do testing, first and foremost, I would really encourage people to not travel," Walensky said during a White House briefing.
 "But if we are traveling, this would be yet another mitigation measure to try and decrease the spread."